 Landscaping and hardscaping – Make sure the grass is mowed and that weeds are taken care of before someone comes to view the home.

-Add color by planting some flowers, replace mulch to make the place feel homier.
+Add color by planting some flowers, and replace mulch to make the place feel homier.

 If you have “bald” spots in your lawn, you can cover them with fresh sod.

 Trim back any overgrown tree limbs hanging over the house or blocking the home’s view.